 To reduce dosing errors, only the methotrexate 2.5 mg tablets should be prescribed.
-The dose should be taken once weekly on the same day each week, and that day should be clearly communicated to the patient and noted this day down in full on the prescription.
+The dose should be taken once weekly on the same day each week.
+The prescriber should decide with the patient which day of the week the patient will take their methotrexate and specify the day of intake on the prescription.